 You can use Amazon FSx for Lustre for on-premises workloads that need to burst to the cloud due to peak demands or capacity limits.
 To move your existing on-premises data into Amazon FSx, you can mount your Amazon FSx for Lustre file system from an on-premises client over AWS Direct Connect or VPN, and then use parallel copy tools to import your data to your Amazon FSx for Lustre file system.
 At any time you can write your results back to be durably stored in your data lake.

-Storage for compute-intensive workloads
+Storage for high-performance workloads

 With a few clicks in the Amazon FSx console, CLI, or API you can create and launch a Lustre file system that is accessible to your compute instances and linked to your S3 bucket.